 Students are required to attend and engage in group supervision (as described in CO5. above) that averages two hours per week with CACREP-qualified supervisors.
 (CACREP 3.
 I.) Engagement in group supervision includes being on time, working with supervisor to schedule live sessions (as assigned), and actively participating in group discussions.
 Grades are assigned based on attendance records in Titanium and feedback from your group supervisor at the end of the supervision term.
-[See grading rubric on pages 14-15.]

-RTS-Orlando PSY5280 Practicum Spring 2021 Syllabus
+RTS-Orlando PSY5280 Practicum Spring 2023 Syllabus